 Most amateurs accidentally train at one intensity: medium-hard.
 Polarised training says go easier on easy days and harder on hard days.
 Stop living in the middle.

 For mountaineers, the implication is concrete: long zone 2 hikes are not "junk volume" - they are the work.
 The hard threshold session you sneak in once a week matters too, but only as a top-up.
+Because zone 2 carries so much of the load, it is worth understanding on its own terms - our zone 2 training for mountaineering guide goes deeper on how to find it, how much to do, and what the sessions look like.

 How to find your zones